MFA Thesis: Applied Designer

 Acknowledgements

-Thesis advisor Michael Neal, my thesis pod group (Hayley (Haowen) An, Ana Gwyn Wilson, Avantika (Yajing) Wu, Jen (Geyuzhen) Zhu), Sheharazad Fleming, Cheri Gray, Petrula Vrontikis, Martin Grasser, Robbie Nock, Simon Johnston, Paul Mendoza, Rubina Chadha, Dr. Cheryl D. Miller, Greg Lindy, Milka Broukhim, Gloria Kondrup, Jose Caballer, Eilís Russell, Dr. Dori Tunstall, Erika Abrams, Ali Torbati, Ivan J. Cruz, Amanda Mei, Reuben Merringer, Carolina Uscategui, Vy Huynh, the ArtCenter Gx Grind Club, and staff members of AIGA Los Angeles who supported the Graph*c Content design conference.
+Special thanks to my thesis advisor Michael Neal, my thesis pod group (Hayley (Haowen) An, Ana Gwyn Wilson, Avantika (Yajing) Wu, Jen (Geyuzhen) Zhu), Sheharazad Fleming, Cheri Gray, Petrula Vrontikis, Martin Grasser, Robbie Nock, Simon Johnston, Paul Mendoza, Rubina Chadha, Dr. Cheryl D. Miller, Greg Lindy, Milka Broukhim, Gloria Kondrup, Jose Caballer, Eilís Russell, Dr. Dori Tunstall, Erika Abrams, Ali Torbati, Ivan J. Cruz, Amanda Mei, Reuben Merringer, Carolina Uscategui, Vy Huynh, the ArtCenter Gx Grind Club, and staff members of AIGA Los Angeles who supported the 2024 Graph*c Content design conference.